-How Much It Pays to Be a Disney Princess
+How Much It Pays To Be a Disney Princess

 Disney Princess Perks and Negatives

 Getting adored by Disney fans, especially young girls, is one of the best aspects of the job, one former princess told Buzzfeed.
 “So many little girls are obsessed with Snow White and look at you in awe,” she said.
 “Being dressed up and seeing little girls in the same costume as you, who really think you’re her — that’s special.”
-But you need to have a thick skin to apply for the job and even to stay in the job.
+But you need to have thick skin to apply for the job and even to stay in the job.
 Current and former employees told Buzzfeed that aspiring princesses were disqualified for “being too ‘ethnic’-looking,” aging or gaining weight.
 And princesses are evaluated monthly on how they look in the costume.
 Those who don’t maintain Disney’s standards are given other roles.

 3. Santa Claus